classic-terra/documents/proposals/v8_3-proposal.md

 https://github.com/classic-terra/core/releases/tag/v3.1.6

 This release applies an upstream wasmvm security patch.
-This update bumps wasmd to 1.5.5.
+This update bumps wasmvm to 1.5.5.
 This update also includes an improvement on gas simulation of taxable transactions which was only released to endpoint providers as it did not contain consensus-relevant changes (v3.1.5-sim.2).

 ### Proposal